pxai/fjs/document/content/functionaljs.md

 const div = curriedHTML("div")(false);
 ```

+So…

-So… immutability, pure functions, composition, and currying.
+immutability, pure functions, composition, and currying.
 They are useful concepts on their own.
 But when we combine them together we can build great things.
 And for functional programming, these are the building blocks that we will use.

 # Sample Applications
-Ok, you may be thinking that this FP thingy could some theoretical value not a real use in the real world.
+Ok, you may be thinking that this FP thingy could have some theoretical value but not a **real** use in the **real** world.
 With a couple of sample applications, you may see some of the FP principles in action.
-Both of them are similar, web apps that do some specific task, and both of them try to use pure functions as much as possible and isolate the state changes.
+Both of them are similar, web apps that do some specific task, and both of them try to use pure functions as much as possible and isolate state changes.

 The first one is extremely simple and stupid but it's a good starting point to show the basic structure of the app.
 The second app does more things but the underlying structure is the same.